TheGag96/individual-color-variation/README.md

 * `Hijack_GbaPal.s` - Reached from down the call chain (in `Function_2002fec`) after `Hijack_BattleSprite.s` or `Hijack_BattleSprite2.s`.
 Reads `0x020501FC`, looking for `0xBEEF` to determine whether this is a Pokémon's palette being loaded.
 If so, it uses the current battle sprite ID to index into the personality value table at `0x020501E0` and then use it to call the code in `hueshift.c`. `0x020501FC` is then set to `0` so to ensure that this code won't run again unless this is for a Pokémon sprite.

 * `Hijack_MiscSprite.s` - Hijacks inside a function used for loading the palette for Pokémon sprites in miscellaneous circumstances, like during the HM use animation and in the introduction when Professor Rowan sends out a Pokémon.
 Loads the personality value at `0x02050200` and calls the code at `hueshift.c`.

+* `Hijack_HallOfFame.s` - Hijacks functions in [overlay 86](https://github.com/KernelEquinox/PokePlatinum/blob/d4ceb51ccbd9dadd4578afac084d207b3a2a244a/Misc/086_HallOfFamePokemonEntry.c#L584) and [overlay 87](https://github.com/KernelEquinox/PokePlatinum/blob/d4ceb51ccbd9dadd4578afac084d207b3a2a244a/Misc/087_HallOfFamePC.c#L825) that are about to call `Call_LoadFromNARC_RLCN` to load Pokémon palettes during viewing the Hall of Fame (actual location and in the PC, respectively).
+Sets `0x020501FC` to `0xFA3E` so it can be read down the call chain by `Hijack_PaletteUpload.s`.

+* `Hijack_PaletteUpload.s` - Hijacks in a common function that uploads palettes to the palette RAM.
+Checks if `0x020501FC` was set to `0xFA3E` earlier in the call chain - if so, loads the personality value at `0x02050200`, calls the code at `hueshift.c`, then resets `0x020501FC` to `0`.

 ## Credits